Tropical Storm Colin threatens a wet weekend for Carolinas

 MIAMI (AP) — Tropical Storm Colin formed along the South Carolina coast on Saturday, bringing the threat of rain and high winds for a day or two during the holiday weekend before improving for Monday’s July Fourth celebrations.

 The National Hurricane Center in Miami warned of the possibility of localized flash flooding along the Carolinas coast through Sunday morning.
-At 2 p.m.
-EDT Saturday, the storm’s center was about 10 miles (15 kilometers) west-southwest of Myrtle Beach, South Carolina, with maximum sustained winds of 40 mph (65 kph).
+At 8 p.m.
+EDT Saturday, the storm’s center was about 35 miles (55 kilometers) west-southwest of Wilmington, North Carolina with maximum sustained winds of 40 mph (65 kph).
 It was moving northeast at 7 mph (11 kph).

-The hurricane center said a tropical storm warning was in effect for a stretch from north of Little River, South Carolina, to Duck, North Carolina, including Pamlico Sound.
-The storm is not expected to strengthen as it moves into the Atlantic on Monday.
+The hurricane center said a tropical storm warning was in effect for a stretch from Cape Fear, North Carolina, to Duck, North Carolina, including Pamlico Sound.
+The storm is expected to weaken as moves into the Atlantic and dissipate by Sunday night.

-“Colin will continue to produce locally heavy rainfall across portions of coastal South and North Carolina through Sunday morning,” the center said.
+“Colin will continue to produce locally heavy rainfall across coastal portions of North Carolina and northern South Carolina through Sunday morning,” the center said.
 Isolated amounts could reach up to 4 inches (10 centimeters).

 “This rainfall may result in localized areas of flash flooding,” the center said.